Shumookh/Macine-Learning.Sh/README.md

-This Project to appling most Machine-Learning
+This project for appling the most algorathims of Machine-Learning